egonw/bacting-paper/paper.md

 # Summary

-Bioclipse was originally developed as an interactive user interface for research in the fields of biology and chemistry based on Eclipse [@bioclipse1].
+Bioclipse was originally developed as an interactive user interface (UI) based on Eclipse for research in the fields of biology and chemistry [@bioclipse1].
 It was later extended with scripting functionality and scripts could be written in JavaScript, Python, and Groovy [@bioclipse2].
 An innovative aspect of the second Bioclipse version was that Bioclipse plugins could inject domain specific functionality into the scripting language.
 This was done using OSGi and Spring approaches, making so-called *managers* accessible in scripts.
-Bacting is a next generation, command line version of Bioclipse, that is easier updated, built, released, and used.
+However, there have not been any recent Bioclipse releases.
+Bacting is a next generation, command line version of Bioclipse, that is more easily updated, built, released, and used.
 A subset of the original functionality is available, and some managers have already been updated to use more recent versions of dependencies.

 # Statement of Need

-However, the dependency of Bioclipse on the Eclipse UI requires the scripts to be run inside a running Bioclipse application.
+While Bioclipse has served our research for many years, a number of limitations has made this increasingly hard.
+For example, the dependency of Bioclipse on the Eclipse UI requires the scripts to be run inside a running Bioclipse application.
 This makes repeatedly running of a script needlessly hard and use in continuous integration systems or use on computing platforms impossible.
 A second problem was that the build and release system of Bioclipse was complex, making it hard for others to repeat creating new releases.
-For example, this complicates updating dependencies.
+This is reflected in the lack of recent releases and complicates external developers to make patches, such as those for updating dependencies.

-These two needs triggered a next generation design of Bioclipse: 1. the managers providing the domain-specific functionality would need to be usable on the command line; 2. building the Bioclipse managers should be possible on the command line, ideally with continuous build systems; 3.
+These needs triggered a next generation design of Bioclipse: 1. the managers providing the domain-specific functionality would need to be usable on the command line; 2. building the Bioclipse managers should be possible on the command line, ideally with continuous build systems; 3.
 Bacting should be easy to install and reuse.